 - Position traders: Make even fewer trades, often holding their positions for months.

 The high frequency of trades in day trading requires traders to be efficient in analyzing charts and placing orders.
 Swing traders and position traders, however, may not need to execute trades as frequently.
-This difference in frequency impacts how each trader approaches the market.
+This makes it useful to understand day vs short-term trading since both deal with intraday volatility but differ in position duration and intensity.

 Risk and Profit Potential